 - financial statements

 - business correspondence

-- meeting documentsgraphs and charts
+- meeting documents

-- graphs and chair
+- graphs and charts

-formal reports.
+- formal reports.

 INFORMATION MANAGEMENT

 This theme focuses on the management of smaller computer-based information systems.
 Learners will be given opportunities to familiarise themselves with a number of commonly used applications so that they can make judgements about the appropriateness of different applications for a particular task.